Why Do Cats Hide, and What Can You Do About It?

-Cats sometimes like to have their own space and they can get stressed if there are changes in their environment.
-Although hiding is a natural behavior for cats, they tend to hide more frequently if they feel stressed.
-So, if you keep having to search high and low for your kitty, only to find them under the bed, in the laundry basket, or tucked away on top of the cupboard, it’s time to try and understand why they are hiding!
+Cats sometimes like to have their own space; and they can get stressed if there are changes in their environment.
+Although hiding is a natural behaviour for cats, they tend to hide more frequently if they feel stressed.
+So if you keep having to search high and low for your kitty, only to find them under the bed, in the laundry bin, or tucked away on top of the cupboard; it’s time to try and understand why they are hiding!

 How To Help Your Furball Come Out From Hiding

 1. Ensure kitty resources are always available

 Make sure that your cat’s food bowl, water, and litter box are always available.
 It’s best to place their food bowl up high so that they feel safe while they’re eating and locate it away from their litter box.
 You should make sure that their resources are in a quiet area where they won’t be frightened by loud noises or disrupted.
 Providing your cat with a perch such as climbing tree can help provide them with a safe place to feel secure and observe their kingdom from up high.

 Try your best to keep to your cat’s schedule and avoid disrupting their routine.
 Changes in their environment, such as visitors or loud noises, can scare your cat.
 Here, their natural response will be to seek shelter.
 You should always allow your cat to hide when they feel the need to, and support them by providing safe places like a crate or a cardboard box full of comfy bedding.
 Once your kitty realises that there’s nothing to be afraid of, they should feel more confident to come out.

 3. Keep change around the house to a minimum